dfsp-spirit/freesurferformats/README.md

 citation("freesurferformats")
 ```

-This will ouput something like this (but for the version you actually used):
+This will ouput something like this (but for the version you actually used, which is important for reproducibility):
 ```
 To cite package ‘freesurferformats’ in publications use: